Skip advert

 Person browsing on laptop

 If you’re looking to buy a car online then you’re better catered for than ever.
-The process of online car buying has become so much easier over recent years, but there’s still key information that you need to familiarise yourself with before purchasing your next car on the web.
+The process of online car buying has become so much easier over recent years, but there’s still key information that you need to familiarise yourself with before purchasing your next car on the internet.

 This raises some important questions, though.
 Do you have the same consumer protections when buying online?
 What happens if your car develops a fault?
 Is it risky to buy a car without seeing it beforehand?
 And can you still negotiate for a discount without heading to a dealership in person?